EE 109 - Spring 2025 Introduction to Embedded Systems

 Which Port Bits to Use

-Since the CPs grading the project may wish to try running the code on their project board, it is very important (and required) that all students use the port connections shown below to connect their buttons, rotary encoder, LEDs, etc. If other port bits are used the project will not operate when the program is run on another board.
+Since the operation of the project may have to be confirmed by running the code on one of the instructor’s project boards, it is very important (and required) that all students use the port connections shown below to connect their temperature sensor, buttons, rotary encoder, LED, etc. If other port bits are used the project will not operate when the program is run on another board.

 Port BitFunction